-The old hag grinned, showing her pale brown teeth.
+The old woman grinned, showing those pale brown teeth.
 ‘Sometimes, if you’re lucky,’ she said, ‘you get a beetle inside the stem of a stick of celery.
 That’s what I like.’

 ‘Grandma!
 How could you?’

-‘You find all sorts of nice things in sticks of raw celery,’ the old woman went on.
+‘You ﬁnd all sorts of nice things in sticks of raw celery,’ Grandma went on.
 ‘Sometimes it’s earwigs.’

 ‘I don’t want to hear about it!’ cried George.

 George started edging towards the door.
-He wanted to get as far away as possible from this filthy old woman.
+He wanted to get as far away as possible from this He wanted to get as far away as possible from this mean old woman.

 ‘You’re trying to get away from me, aren’t you?’ she said, pointing a ﬁnger straight at George’s face.
 ‘You’re trying to get away from Grandma.’

-Little George stood by the door staring at the old hag in the chair.
+Little George stood by the door staring at the old woman in the chair.
 She stared back at him.

 Could it be, George wondered, that she was a witch?
 He had always thought witches were only in fairy tales, but now he was not so sure.

-‘Come closer to me, little boy,’ she said, beckoning to him with a horny finger.
-‘Come closer to me and I will tell you secrets.’
+‘Come closer to me, little boy,’ she said, beckoning to him with a bony ﬁnger.
+‘Come closer to me and I will tell you SECRETS.’